Looking for last minute ideas for a Light Party? Here are 30 tried & tested crafts & games for kids of all ages to enjoy!

 :: Glow in the Dark Ten Pin Bowling

 Here's a simple DIY version from My Kids' Adventures

 :: You've been Giftwrapped!

 Celebrating that we're each a unique gift the aim of the game is to wrap an adult head to toe in either loo roll or thin paper gift wrap.
-We normally have 2 teams with an adult in each & as many kids who want to join in.
+We normally have 2 teams with an adult in each & as many kids who want to join in & wrap them up in a given time.
 Complete the wrapping with a bow on the top of their head.
 The team to wrap their gift in the fastest time wins.

 :: Glow in the Dark Hockey

 If you have enough contained space this is a great game for 8-10 players.
 Stick some glow in the dark tape on the floor to create a mini hockey pitch & add some strips of tape to a set of plastic hookey sticks.
 Create 2 hockey goals by attaching more tape to the corners of mini football nets, throw in a glow in the dark ball & some reflective jackets/glow in the dark bands for players to wear & you're ready to go!
 For the best glow in the dark effect play either in dim light or with black-lighting.

 Create your own version of this popular game with this tutorial from Holidappy